Metropolis--Hastings with Scalable Subsampling: Introduction

-In this paper, we propose a new exact subsample MH algorithm that makes use of control variates and subsampling and produces a Markov chain that satisfies detailed balance with respect to the true posterior.
-The criterion \eqref{eqn.basicBound} looks at the difference in log-likelihoods at the current and proposed values.
-It requires that the discrepancy between this difference and the estimate of the difference suggested by the control variates can be bounded by a product of a function of the parameters and a function of the data value.
-We establish general bounds that are typically much tighter than those considered in previous works, especially when the dimension, $d$, of the parameter vector is moderate or large.
-Specialising to regression models, we derive specific, tight bounds for three generalised linear models (GLMs) including the logistic regression model considered in previous works.
-More broadly, we establish that our algorithm is optimal within a particular class of subsample algorithms.
+We propose a new, exact MH algorithm that makes use of control variates and subsampling to produce a Markov chain that satisfies detailed balance with respect to the true posterior.
+We establish general bounds on the discrepancy between the log-likelihood difference between current and proposed parameter values and the log-likelihood difference suggested by the control variates; these bounds are typically much tighter than those in previous works, especially when the dimension, $d$, of the parameter vector is moderate or large.
+We derive specific, tight bounds for four regression models including logistic regression.
+More broadly, we establish that our algorithm is optimal within a particular class of data-subsampling algorithms.
 All of this leads to a substantial speed-up in the posterior sampling.
 We also conduct an asymptotic analysis comparing our proposed bounds with previous approaches, demonstrating theoretically and empirically that the computational cost of using our bounds is at least a factor of $d^{1/2}$ better than previous bounds.